Nightmare99/nightmare99/README.md

   </a>
 </p>

-- 🎓 Currently I'm learning: Golang
+- 🎓 Currently I'm learning: Electron
-- 🔭 I’m currently working on: [BreVITy](https://www.youtube.com/channel/UCOCgnRFRs7PBLFlBj8EW2lg)
+- 🔭 I’m currently working on: [LANMine](https://github.com/Nightmare99/LANMine)
 - ⚡ Fun fact: Not a fan of DSA

 ## I work with: